mohaakash/bangla_rag/README.md

 ### Notes
 - This API is designed for development and testing purposes
-- Ensure your RAG system knowledge base is properly configured before testing
+- Ensure RAG system knowledge base is properly configured before testing
 - Response times may vary depending on the complexity of the question and the size of your knowledge base